brandonalowe/classroomkudos/README.md

 This is a webapp I built for my partner to help assist with behaviour management inside her year 3 classroom.

-I am currently in the middle of rebuilding the app from a JavaScript implementation to TypeScript.
+I am currently in the middle of rebuilding the app into a typesafe implementation.

 ## Techstack